Fanger53/webpack-restaurant/README.md

 ## 👩🏼‍💻 About My Library

-This is a project that contains a small Library app, that was created with Javascript, HTML, Bootstrap and, DOM.
-In this app you can store a new book, see the books that are stored, you can check if is already read or not, and you can delete it.
+This is a restaurant page that was created with HTML and JavasCript, The HTML just contains in the body a div with an id= " content" and the whole content of the page is made with JavasCript.
+This project was created to learn about modularized code and how to work with modules using webpack.

 <img width="800" alt="my library" src="https://user-images.githubusercontent.com/31552010/110899286-cda5c880-82ce-11eb-8a96-9c2025c7b93f.png">